 - Proof of Application or Acceptance to a post-secondary institution

-IMPORTANT: Successful applicants must submit their student ID number and program information to ACF through the online system before their award can be disbursed.
-If we do not receive the above information by June 30, 2023, the scholarship may not be awarded.
-Please contact ACF if you cannot send in the information by this date.
+IMPORTANT: Scholarship recipients must submit their student ID number and program information to ACF through the online system before their award can be disbursed.
+If we do not receive the above information by June 30, 2024, the scholarship may not be awarded.
+Please contact ACF is you cannot send in the information by this date.